rikuto-oiwa-phys/wannier90/docs/docs/tutorials/tutorial_36.md

     use_cwf_method = .true.
     ```

-    Following the closeset Wannier method, the overlap between Bloch states and
+    Following the closest Wannier method, the overlap between Bloch states and
     the projections is multiplied by the window function $w(\varepsilon)$
     (See Eq.
 (4) in Ref. [@ozaki-prb24]):
     $$